What Causes Youth Migration?

 For countless children and adolescents in Central America and Mexico, extreme levels of violence and poverty close off avenues to education, stability, and, ultimately, meaningful work.
 Many see migration as their best — or only — option to survive.
-They may move from place to place within their countries or the region, or pin their hopes on a longer, riskier journey to the United States.
+They may move from place to place within their countries or the region or pin their hopes on a longer, riskier journey to the United States.

 Young people who embark on the migrant trail risk experiencing assault, trafficking, rape, kidnapping, robbery, physical and mental health complications, and the heartbreak, shame, and peril of being turned back to the poverty and violence that drove them away.

 Across our residences in Latin America, about 9% of our youth have migrated from another country to the one where they currently reside with us.
-In Mexico, we have a residence where our staff are specifically dedicated to helping migrant boys process their experiences and apply for asylum.
+In Mexico, we have a residence where our staff is specifically dedicated to helping migrant boys process their experiences and apply for asylum.

 At all of our Latin America houses, we are working to make things better for young people, providing safety, healing, support, and opportunity.
 Our hope is that our transformative programs and services will reduce their need to embark on such a risky journey.